aionfeehan/fearless_tweeter/README.md

 ## Getting Started

-Everything is built in python, and the only package requirements are tensorflow for the tensorflow model and pytorch for the pytorch model.
+Everything is built in python, and the only package requirement is tensorflow for the tensorflow model.

-Each file has an AutoRegressiveModel class, that implements a simple version of the language generating problem.
+The file has an AutoRegressiveModel class, that implements a simple version of the language generating problem.
 It should be initialized with a path to the csv file storing the training text, and optional model architecture hyperparamters.

 Construct the model by calling the .build_model() method.
 The model is initizlized slightly differently depending on whether we're training or testing, and if a saved_model_path is passed it will assume we are building for generating new examples.

 Train the model by calling .train_model().
 This should be given a path to store the weights for the model when training is over.
-You can also optionally set the batch size and number of epochs for the training procedure, and for the tensorflow model an optional directory for tensorboard can be passed.
+You can also optionally set the batch size and number of epochs for the training procedure, and an optional directory for tensorboard can be passed.

 Once a model is trained, it can be loaded into a new instance of AutoRegressiveModel from its save path.
 Sample sentences using the .sample_sentence() method, with an optional seed argument to start the tweet.
 If none is given the model will just decide for itself!